linkerd/website/linkerd.io/content/2/reference/service-profiles.md

 ### Request Match Usage Examples

-#### The simplest condition is a path regular expression
+The simplest condition is a path regular expression:

 ```yaml
 pathRegex: '/authors/\d+'
 ```

-#### This is a condition that checks the request method
+This is a condition that checks the request method:

 ```yaml
 method: POST
 ```

-#### If more than one condition field is set, all of them must be satisfied
+If more than one condition field is set, all of them must be satisfied.
 This is equivalent to using the 'all' condition:

 ```yaml
 all: